Jemnice: Administrative division

-Villages of Louka and Panenská are administrative parts of Jemnice.
 Panenská forms an exclave of the municipal territory.

 Etymology

-The name is derived from jámy, i.e. "pits", and jamník, which is an old Czech word for "miner".
+The name is derived from jámy (i.e. 'pits') and jamník, which is an old Czech word for 'miner'.
 It is connected with the mining history of the place.

 Geography

 Jemnice is located about 31 km southwest of Třebíč and 42 km south of Jihlava.
 It lies mostly in the Jevišovice Uplands.
 The hilly forested part in the north of the municipal territory belongs to the Křižanov Highlands and includes the highest point of Jemnice, the hill Inženýrský kopec at 602 m above sea level.
-There are several ponds in the territory.
+The Želetavka River flows through the town.
+There are several fishponds in the municipal territory.

 History

 The predecessor of Jemnice is Podolí, which was founded in the 11th century as a mining settlement.
 A new town on a high promontory above the river Želetavka was founded before 1226.
 The first written mention of Jemnice is in a deed of King Ottokar I of Bohemia from 1227.
 It was a royal town until 1530.
 Town fortifications were mentioned in 1327.
 Jemnice resisted during minor wars, however it was conquered and burned down by army of Matthias Corvinus in 1468.

 The mining in the vicinity of the town continued until the war times in the 15th century.
 After that, it was never successfully renewed and the main source of livelihood was agriculture and fish farming.